alphonse92/vplplusplus_composer/k8s.md

 1. Compile the configuration file of client with the namespace that you want to deploy for
 2. Deploy the service as `Upload a service` title said, running for example `./create_service.sh client $NAMESPACE`
 3. Check your cluster status
+4. Right now the service client is miss-configured, because we need to update several environment variables regarding to another services.

 ### 7. Deploy the gateway